pinnaculum/galacteek/galacteek/docs/manual/en/filemanager.rst

 By clicking on the folder icon in the application's toolbar you'll get access to the filemanager for importing content in your IPFS repository through the *Mutable File System* (see :term:`MFS`).

+*Note*: the filemanager is slow for rendering large directories, always use the UnixFS explorer in that case (using right-click, *Explore* or with *Ctrl-x*)

 Settings
 --------